 Overall, great job.
 I love your creativity and your style of writing.
 I look forward to reading more!

-I like the way you've modernized the story of Pygmalion.
+Hi Joe, I like the way you've modernized the story of Pygmalion.
 Using computer programing as a replacement for sculpting is a really interesting way to bring the story into the twenty-first century.
 There's actually a lot of more modern stories in which someone makes a computer program or robot girlfriend (like Weird Science or Pixel Perfect) that I think are probably inspired somewhat by the story of Pygmalion, so bringing it back around to have the character follow in Pygmalion's footsteps by asking Venus to bring his creation to life is a really interesting move.
+One thing I was a bit confused about is whether or not Pym gave Gal a personality before Venus brought her to life.
+You say at the beginning that she had brains and a shy personality that he liked, but later you say that he isn't able to give her an AI so he can talk to her.
+I was a bit confused on how she could be smart or shy if he hadn't given her any sort of complex AI system.

 I really enjoyed reading your story!
 It was like i was watching a movie and was getting goosebumps when Gal came to life!
 I loved the modern day interpretation of the story you read as it was very relatable.
 I was wondering how old Pym was in this story.
 I ask this because I was also wondering how much experience he had with programming etc. Also, i was curious about the line "which religions granted miracles at the cheapest rates".
 Did you mean with the least amount of effort when saying cheapest rates?
 I wonder if you could dive deeper into his search for an answer before turning to Venus and give some more background on Pym's character and history.
 Anyways, I really enjoyed reading this story and look forward to reading more!